julietaumpierrez/documents-photoholmes/src/photoholmes/methods/catnet/README.md

 # CAT-Net: Compression Artifact Tracing Network for Detection and Localization of Image Splicing

-This is the implemenattion of the CAT-Net model presented [[1]](https://openaccess.thecvf.com/content/WACV2021/html/Kwon_CAT-Net_Compression_Artifact_Tracing_Network_for_Detection_and_Localization_of_WACV_2021_paper.html) and [[2]](https://arxiv.org/abs/2108.12947).
+This is the implemenattion of the CAT-Net method by Kwon et al. that can be found [here](https://openaccess.thecvf.com/content/WACV2021/papers/Kwon_CAT-Net_Compression_Artifact_Tracing_Network_for_Detection_and_Localization_of_WACV_2021_paper.pdf) on its first version and [here](https://arxiv.org/pdf/2108.12947.pdf) on its second version.
-Both this paper introduce the same architechture, differing only in the trainig dataset used: v1 targeted only splicing while v2 targets splicing and copy-move.
+Both papers introduce the same architechture, differing only in the trainig dataset used: v1 targeted only splicing while v2 targets splicing and copy-move.

-The code contained in this library was derived from [the original implementation](https://github.com/mjkwon2021/CAT-Net), making only minor changes to fit our project structure.
+The code contained in this library was derived from [the original implementation](https://github.com/mjkwon2021/CAT-Net), making only minor changes to fit the PhotoHolmes library structure.

+This is a deep learning based method, the weights can be found [here](htthttps://drive.google.com/drive/folders/14uNqj46505MQc3swBQgbaiPVAWtNChbz) under the name [CAT_full_v1.pth](https://drive.google.com/file/d/1NXLDCn0ABG7eWEXltGZ4SyIsREhOUhRM/view?usp=share_link) and [CAT_full_v2.pth](https://drive.google.com/file/d/1tyOKVdx6UMys2OcNpUj9r6scxNIpcoLE/view?usp=share_link) We last checked this information March 9th 2024, please refer to the authors of the original paper if the weights can not be found.

 ## Description